-Public Transportation is uniquely positioned to provide the United States with environmental benefits and energy savings.
+Public transportation is uniquely positioned to provide the United States with environmental benefits and energy savings.
 Learn more about transit’s role in environmental sustainability and FTA activities.

-- Current Practices in Greenhouse Gas Emissions Savings from Transit - Transit Cooperative Research Program (TCRP) Synthesis 84 explores the role of transit agencies in reducing greenhouse gas (GHG) emissions and examines the current practice of a sample of transit agencies.
+- Greenhouse Gas Emissions Savings from Transit.
+Transit Cooperative Research Program (TCRP) Synthesis 84 explores the role of transit agencies in reducing greenhouse gas (GHG) emissions and examines the current practice of a sample of transit agencies.

-Find general sustainability research, tools, resources, and links here, including FTA reports, academic papers, and information on Green Building, Environmental Management Systems, and LEED.
+- General Sustainability Resources.
+Find sustainability research, tools, resources, and links here, including FTA reports, academic papers, and information on Green Building, Environmental Management Systems, and LEED.